White Collar Crimes

 - Tax Evasion: This is another type of white-collar crime that is typically prosecuted at the federal level.
 To learn more about charges for tax evasion please visit the Embezzlement/Tax Evasion page of our website.

-Special federal oversight exists for matters of financial institution fraud, identity theft, money laundering and bankruptcy fraud.
+Special federal oversight exists for matters of financial institution fraud, identity theft and money laundering.
 The penalties for these crimes at the federal level are generally even more serious than those charged at the state level.

 If you have been charged with a white-collar crime in Charlotte, Lake Norman, Mooresville, Union, Gaston, Cabarrus, Lincoln, or surround areas, whether at the state or federal level, it is imperative that you speak with a criminal defense attorney experienced in defending individuals against those types of charges.
 Arnold & Smith, PLLC is a criminal defense and civil litigation firm with offices in Uptown Charlotte and Mooresville North Carolina that is known for its aggressive approach to defending client rights against a variety of criminal charges at the state and federal level.
 Please contact us today for a consultation.